lilymonad/php_rest/README.md

 ## Subfolders

 For readability, I chose to split routes in folders using a per-collection logic.
 Each folder manages a collection.
+This is not the best approach but hey doing everything from scratch is not the best idea anyway (there are A LOT of REST frameworks out there ranging from super lightweight and easy to install, to industry standard frameworks).

 ## Static files serving

 As we want to hide the server's logic from the client, we need to tell PHP to use another root for static files.
-This is done by using the `-t` option.
+This is done by using the `-t` option in the command line (see How to use).

 We chose here to point to the `static` folder.
+By doing this, if the client sends a `GET /index.html`, the server will reply with the content of `static/index.html` file.

 # Parsing an API URI